IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 <img src="/images/Photo_Blog/Jane/DSC_1337.jpg">
 </div>

-Trying to remove the backplate was actually pretty troublesome; the tool, being made from plastic, was relatively soft and deformed too much.
-The magnets were too strong, and it was difficult to leverage enough force to prop the back plate up.
+Trying to remove the backplate was actually pretty troublesome; the tool, being made from plastic, was relatively soft and easily deformed.
+The magnets were too strong, and it was very difficult to generate enough force to leverage the backplate upwards.

 ### Opening Up the Jane V2 Continued:
 <div class="gallery" data-columns="2">